cruncher/cruncher-theme/README.md

 # Cruncher theme

-Cruncher syntax theme for Atom.
+Cruncher syntax highlighting theme for Atom and Nova.